to4iki/Monocle/README.md

 struct Employee { let company: Company }
 ```

-A employee and we need to set "modify" of his company street name address:
 Need to set the first character of company street name address in upper case

 ```swift